 Business travel and visiting friends and relatives are both relevant to this trend, where the original purpose of travel can be capitalised upon by extending urban tourism products as secondary interests.

-This is where logistics such as public transport, roads, rail, pedestrian access, and general service providers in the city are key.
+This is where logistics like public transport, roads, rail, pedestrian access, and general service providers in the city are key.

-The city makes access easier and optimises leisure time; so all you need do is provide the information and opportunity to engage.
+The city makes access easier and optimises leisure time; so all you need to do is provide info and opportunity to engage.